RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

       [user@hpc3-xx-yy:~]$ module avail cmake
       [user@hpc3-xx-yy:~]$ module avail foundation

-   Note, **foundation** includes ``cmake`` plus a few other tools.
-See ``module display foundation/v8`` output for details.
+   Module **foundation** includes ``cmake``, ``make`` plus a few other commands.

-   Your software may have a prerequisite such as HDF5.
-We have a few HDF5 versions installed.
+   For details see the output of ``module display foundation/v8``.

-   For any prerequisites please check already installed modules and load if you find that they satisfy your software needs.
+   Your software may have prerequisites, for any prerequisites please check already installed modules and load if you find that they satisfy your software needs.
 See :ref:`modules` guide for information how to find and use modules.

-   For example, if you are compiling software that needs gcc compiler, cmake, OpenMPI-aware HDF5 you will need to load the following modules:
+   For example, if you are compiling software that needs ``gcc`` compiler, ``cmake``, and OpenMPI-aware HDF5 you will need to load the following modules:

    .. code-block:: console